andrew-boutin/andrew-html-personal-site/Readme.md

 The contents for my personal website.

-Almost purely HTML with a little bit of JavaScript.
+Mostly HTML with a little bit of JavaScript and CSS.

 ###### Author